gbertoni/Data-for-First-demonstration-of-angular-momentum-resolved-electron-energy-loss-spectroscopy/README.md

 Data-for-First-demonstration-of-angular-momentum-resolved-electron-energy-loss-spectroscopy

-OAM-EELS data analysis.ipynb  /main script to execute the analysis
+OAM-EELS data analysis.ipynb  #main script to execute the analysis

+functions  #functions used in the main script

-DFT  /contains the simulated XANES/ELNES spectra
+/DFT  #contains the simulated XANES/ELNES spectra

-Profiles  /contains the simulated profiles according to the model of scattering
+/Profiles  #contains the simulated profiles according to the model of scattering

-RAW data  /contains the experimental OAM-EELS spectra
+/RAW data  #contains the experimental OAM-EELS spectra